BOEM25/cw-homepage/src/pages/blog/2019-09-14-hello-world.md

 ---
 templateKey: blog-post
-title: Hello World - The First Step in Learning to Code
+title: Writing a Hello World Program as a First Step in Learning a New Language
 date: 2019-09-13T21:02:20.866Z
 featuredpost: false
 author: Stephen Castle